teaching-on-testbeds/hello-aerpaw/helloaerpaw.md

 #### Add members and resources to your experiment

 First, log in to the AERPAW Experiment Portal.
 Click on "Projects" in the navigation bar, and find the project that you are a member of; click on it to open the project overview.
 Click on the "Create" button in the "Experiments" section.

+>[!NOTE]
+>Usually, before you begin an experiment on AERPAW you will fill in the "AERPAW Experiment Information Request Form" at this stage.
+However, if you're completing "Hello, AERPAW" as part of your coursework, your instructor will have completed this form already on your behalf, and you can skip this step.

-Give your project a "Name" and a "Description" and then click "Save".
+Give your project a "Name" (you may use the template `hello_username`, e.g. `hello_ffund` in my case, for the experiment name) and a "Description" (e.g. "Deploy a UAV and UGV") and then click "Save".

-From the experiment page, you will add members and resources (required) to the experiment:
+From the experiment page, you will add members and resources to the experiment:

 <image src="https://github.com/weijiekwang/AERPAW/assets/123581716/fe7d3675-abc3-4895-ad4f-63b43d5e9aec" width="200px">